Small-Bodies-Node/sbsearch/README.md

 ### Survey-specific metadata

 `sbsearch` can be used as is, but generally you'll want to add survey specific metadata.
 A few columns are already defined: filter, seeing, airmass, and maglimit.
 To add other metadata and survey specific parameters (name, observatory location), subclass the `Observation` object for your survey, and define the necessary attributes.
-The object ``sbsearch.model.UnspecifiedSurvey`` can be used as an example.
+The object ``sbsearch.model.ExampleSurvey`` can be used as an example.

 ```python
 from sqlalchemy import Integer, Float, String, ForeignKey